 What is chronic kidney disease (CKD)?

-Chronic kidney disease (CKD) occurs from continued damage to your kidneys.
-Normal, healthy kidneys remove waste from the blood.
+Chronic kidney disease (CKD) occurs from progressive damage to your kidneys.
+The damage occurs slowly, over time.
+Normal, healthy kidneys remove waste and extra water from the blood.
 Then, your body removes the waste in your urine.
-Kidneys help to control your blood pressure and make red blood cells.
+Kidneys help to control your blood pressure and make hormones.
 If you have CKD, your kidneys cannot remove waste from the blood as well as they should.
 Almost 20 million people in the United States have this disease.

 Symptoms of CKD